CodingWonders/win11minst/README.md

 3. Click Build > Build solution

-> If you have one of the latest versions of Visual Studio, *Build solution* will be renamed to *Build Windows 11 Manual Installer 2.0.vbproj*, otherwise, click Build solution (or press Ctrl + Shift + B)
+> If you have one of the latest versions of Visual Studio, *Build solution* will be renamed to *Build Windows 11 Manual Installer.vbproj*, otherwise, click Build solution (or press Ctrl + Shift + B)

 4. After building the solution, right-click the project name, *Windows 11 Manual Installer 2.0* and click *Open folder in File Explorer*
 5. Go to *Bin > Release*